tkerr/ab3gy-pyutils/README.md

 ### strutils.py
 Various string utility functions, mostly for date and time formatting and UTF-8 encoding.

+### xmlnode.py
+Class used to parse simple XML nodes for amateur radio purposes.

 ## Dependencies
 Written for Python 3.x.
 No other known dependencies.